AbdullahHamadax/OOP-Learning-Projects/README.md

 I will be making really simple (possibly one) projects in this repo for the purpose of learning OOP topics.

+## 🚗 Vehicle Rental System 🚗

-Welcome to the *Vehicle Rental System* project!
+Welcome to the **Vehicle Rental System** project!
 This Java-based console application is designed to help you learn Object-Oriented Programming (OOP) concepts while managing a rental inventory of motorcycles, trucks, and cars.
 Let's dive in!

 ## 🚀 Features